 A ‘barrio’ – say what?

-‘Barrio’ is a Spanish word that describes a neighborhood or quarter of the city.
+‘Barrio’ is a Spanish word that describes a neighbourhood or quarter of the city.
 Each of Barcelona’s Barrios has something unique to offer!
 The variety gives us stacks of possibilities for Barcelona group activities.
 It is exactly what makes Barcelona such a vibrant place to visit for your private or company events.

 We will delve into each of the city’s barrios to give you a taste and feel for the different areas.
 You will be left with a ‘Barcelona bucket list’, overflowing with all the interesting and diverse attractions you will want to dive into.